 The effective date of the final rule is December 1, 2016.
 The initial increases to the standard salary level (from \$455 to \$913 per week) and HCE total annual compensation requirement (from \$100,000 to \$134,004 per year) will be effective on that date.
 Future automatic updates to those thresholds will occur every three years, beginning on January 1, 2020.

-A copy of the final rule, as well as other information, can be found on the U.S. Department of Labor's website.
+A copy of the final rule as well as other information can be found here.

 In Light of these Final Regulations, Employers MUST Analyze the Following: